wazwki/HTTPServerWithNATS/README.md

 }
 ```

-### Auto-Unsubscribe:
+## 2.5.
+Auto-Unsubscribe:

-#### You can set a limit on the number of messages a subscription can receive, after which it is automatically unsubscribed.
+### You can set a limit on the number of messages a subscription can receive before it is automatically removed.

 ```go
 sub, err := nc.Subscribe("subject", func(m *nats.Msg) {